HCA issues first-quarter estimates, shares fall

-HCA Holdings Inc (HCA.N), the largest U.S. for-profit hospital operator, on Monday announced a preliminary first-quarter revenue estimate that was below Wall Street expectations and its shares fell nearly 5 percent.
+April 15 HCA Holdings Inc, the largest U.S. for-profit hospital operator, on Monday announced a preliminary first-quarter revenue estimate that was below Wall Street expectations and its shares fell nearly 5 percent.

 The company, citing a slowdown in the rate of growth in admissions and weakness in outpatient volumes in the second half of the quarter, said it expects to report revenue of about $8.4 billion.
 Analysts on average were looking for revenue of $8.7 billion, according to Thomson Reuters I/B/E/S.